SAP-samples/teched2025-DA260/exercises/ex1/README.md

 - **Favorites**: Where you can see items that you have tagged as favorites.
 - **Shared With Me**: Where you can see content that other users have created and shared with you.

-Of course, you can also access everything through the various modules - Data Analyzer, Story Workbench, Modeling Workbench, etc. - in the navigation panel.
+Of course, you can also access everything through the various apps - Data Analyzer, Story Workbench, Modeling Workbench, etc. - in the navigation panel.

 To begin the exercise, select the Modeling Workbench, from the navigation panel.